Stand Watie: American Civil War

 Watie was the only Native American to rise to a Confederate brigadier-general's rank during the war.
-Fearful of the Federal Government and the threat to create a State (Oklahoma) out of most of what was then the semi-sovereign "Indian Territory", a majority of the Cherokee Nation initially voted to support the Confederacy in the American Civil War for pragmatic reasons, though less than a tenth of the Cherokee owned slaves.
+Fearful of the Federal Government and the threat to create a State (Oklahoma) out of most of what was then the semi-sovereign "Indian Territory", a majority of the Cherokee Nation initially voted to support the Confederacy in the American Civil War for pragmatic reasons.
 Watie organized a regiment of mounted infantry.
 In October 1861, he was commissioned as colonel in what would become the 1st Cherokee Mounted Rifles.

 Although Watie fought Federal troops, he also led his men in fighting between factions of the Cherokee and in attacks on Cherokee civilians and farms, as well as against the Creek, Seminole and others in Indian Territory who chose to support the Union.
 Watie is noted for his role in the Battle of Pea Ridge, Arkansas, on March 6–8, 1862.
 Under the overall command of General Benjamin McCulloch, Watie's troops captured Union artillery positions and covered the retreat of Confederate forces from the battlefield after the Union took control.
 However, most of the Cherokees who had joined Colonel John Drew's regiment defected to the Union side.
 Drew, a nephew of Chief Ross, remained loyal to the Confederacy.

 In August 1862, after John Ross and his followers announced their support for the Union and went to Fort Leavenworth, the remaining Southern Confederate minority faction elected Stand Watie as principal chief.
 After Cherokee support for the Confederacy sharply declined, Watie continued to lead the remnant of his cavalry.
 He was appointed to the grade of Brigadier-General on May 10, 1864, with a date of rank of May 6, though he did not receive word of his promotion until after he led the ambush of the steamboat J. R. Williams on July 16, 1864.
 Watie commanded the First Indian Brigade of the Army of the Trans-Mississippi, composed of two regiments of Mounted Rifles and three battalions of Cherokee, Seminole and Osage infantry.